-2. The reputation and selectivity of the institution where you studied.If you have reason to believe that your university is not well known by the business school that you will be applying to, it’s important that you provide them with objective information regarding the reputation, rankings, and selectivity of your undergraduate institution.
-For example, there are universities that select their students through a very rigorous admission exam.
-If you were one of the few selected, make sure to include that information in your application.
+- The reputation and selectivity of the institution where you studied.If you have reason to believe that your undergraduate institution will not be familiar to the business school you are applying to, it’s important that you provide the admissions committee with objective information regarding its reputation, rankings, and selectivity.
+For example, some universities select their students through a very rigorous admission exam.
+If this was the case with your school, and you were therefore one of the few selected, make sure to include that information in your application.

-3. The continuity of your performance.Adcoms look very carefully into the academic workload you carried every semester, and they pay particular attention to periods in which you might have lowered your workload.
-For example, that semester-long break you took to work full-time, or the year when you decided to take two classes instead of the usual five.
+- The continuity of your performance.Adcoms look very carefully at the academic workloadyou carried each semester and pay particular attention to periods in which you might have lessened your workload.
+For example, perhaps you took a semester-long break to work full-time or decided one year to take two classes instead of the usual five.
 Be prepared to justify and/or explain your decision in the appropriate part of the application.

-By Esmeralda Cardenal, previously the Associate Director of Admissions at Yale SOM, Director of MBA Admissions at MSU Broad, and consultant at Cardiff Business School in the UK.
-She is happy to help you showcase your achievements in your MBA application.
-Want Esmeralda to help you get accepted?
+Esmeralda Cardenal is a former associate director of admissions at Yale SOM, director of MBA admissions at Michigan State University Broad, and consultant at Cardiff Business School in the United Kingdom.
+Since 2014, she has guided Accepted clients to acceptance in various graduate programs, including MBA and master’s in finance, business analytics, data science, sustainability, and public policy.
+Want Esmeralda to help you get Accepted?
 Click here to get in touch!

 • MBA Action Plan: 6 Steps for the 6 Months Before You Apply

 • How to Apply Successfully to Grad School Despite a Low GPA, a podcast Episode 458